dkpavlov/20200407-shouty.java/Tasks.md

 #### Can you think of any reasons why you might have to edit the generated snippet?
 We may want to modify the signature of the step definition

+## Page 8

+#### Does your new scenario pass?
+What stage of the BDD process are we at now?
+No. New scenario added.

+#### How long do you think the cycle of adding a new scenario and getting it to pass usually takes?
+Depending on the scenario - half a day more or less.

+#### Does your new scenario have a Given step that specifies someone’s location?
+Do you think that should be necessary?
+Yes, but we do not need it